 AAA Editor Notes

-The visitor center provides pictorial displays, artifacts and an audiovisual presentation.
-Changing exhibits also are offered seasonally.
+The visitor center provides interactive displays, artifacts and an audiovisual presentation.
+Changing exhibits are offered seasonally.
 Interpreters in period costume provide living-history demonstrations throughout the day.
+The site is home to chickens, horses, an ox, ducks, turkeys, goats and rabbits.